assiist-team/memories/docs/troubleshooting/archive/ios_device_deployment_fixes.md

    - Open `ios/Runner.xcworkspace` in Xcode
    - Select Runner target → Signing & Capabilities
    - Ensure "Automatically manage signing" is enabled
-   - Verify the Bundle Identifier matches: `com.example.memories`
+   - Verify the Bundle Identifier matches: `com.memories.app`
    - Check that your Team is selected

 4. **Trust the developer certificate on your iPhone:**